cuongtm2012/Film_Flex_Release/docs/DIRECT_PLAYER_README.md

-# FilmFlex Direct Player
+# PhimGG Direct Player

-This is a solution for slow-loading videos in the FilmFlex streaming platform.
+This is a solution for slow-loading videos in the PhimGG streaming platform.
 Many movies were experiencing long loading times when using the default player.phimapi.com wrapper.

 ## Why Videos Were Loading Slowly